Sunderland skipper backing new signing Johnson for World Cup

+Sunderland captain Lee Cattermole believes Adam Johnson will be in the England squad to the 2014 World Cup finals in Brazil.
 The 25-year-old winger was this week forced to withdraw from Roy Hodgson's squad for the opening qualifiers against Moldova and Ukraine due to a thigh injury.

 Cattermole told the Sunderland Echo: "To come back to the north-east, he will get a lot of attention around here.
 Sometimes that's hard to handle.